inogs/bfmforfabm/README.md

 The application was developed within the [Seamless H2020 project](https://zenodo.org/records/6401395).

-## Scripts for integrating BFM in FABM
+## Scripts for downloading BFM in FABM

-To use these within seamless notebooks
+To use these within [seamless notebooks](https://github.com/BoldingBruggeman/seamless-notebooks).

 clone bfmforfabm in folder extern